-Juvenile Correctional Centers (JCCs) - These are secure residential facilities operated by the Department of Juvenile Justice.
+Juvenile Correctional Centers (JCCs) - Secure residential facilities operated by the Virginia Department of Juvenile Justice.
 Juvenile offenders are committed to JCCs by the Juvenile and Domestic Relations District Courts and Circuit Courts for rehabilitation and confinement.
 These facilities provide programs to address the treatment, disciplinary, medical, and recreational needs of the juveniles.

-Juvenile Firesetting - the deliberate destruction of property by juveniles through fire, which sometimes results in casualties.
+Juvenile Firesetting - Deliberate destruction of property by juveniles through fire, which sometimes results in casualties.
+See "Maladaptive Behaviors, Juvenile Firesetting" section.

-- Juvenile Sex Offender - juveniles who perpetrate sex offenses by committing any sexual act against the victims' will, without consent, or in an aggressive, exploitive, or threatening manner. - Licensed Clinical Social Worker (LCSW) These are social workers who, by education and experience, are professionally qualified at the autonomous practice level to provide direct diagnostic, preventive and treatment services that may include psychotherapy and counseling for mental disorders, substance abuse, marriage and family dysfunction, and problems caused by social and psychological stress or health impairment.
+- Juvenile Sex Offender Juvenile perpetrating sex offense(s) by committing any sexual act against the victims' will, without consent, or in an aggressive, exploitive, or threatening manner.
+See "Juvenile Offenders" section. - Lesch-Nyhan Disease (LND) a rare and devastating genetic disorder characterized by severe dystonia (over-activity of a specific group of muscles), spasticity, speech impairment, renal disease, varying degrees of cognitive deficit, and the characteristic symptom, compulsive self-injury. - Licensed Clinical Social Worker (LCSW) A social worker who, by education and experience, is professionally qualified at the autonomous practice level to provide direct diagnostic, preventive and treatment services that may include psychotherapy and counseling for mental disorders, substance abuse, marriage and family dysfunction, and problems caused by social and psychological stress or health impairment.

 Type of degree held: M.S.W. or D.S.W., along with supervised experience in a treatment setting.
-Where they can be found: Local social service agencies, hospitals (both regular and psychiatric), residential treatment centers, group homes, community services boards, private outpatient mental health and substance abuse clinics.
+Where they can be found: Local social service agencies, hospitals (both regular and psychiatric), residential treatment centers, group homes, community services boards, and private outpatient mental health and substance abuse clinics.